mahdanahmad/translator-gator/readme.md

 ## Seeding

 You must initialize translator-gator database with [Laravel Database Seeder](https://laravel.com/docs/master/seeding).
-The files are located at __/database/seeds folder__.
+The files are located at __/database/seeds/__ folder.
 There are four files that you can change:
 * __CategoryCollectionSeeder.php__, to initialize categories and category_items collection
 * __ConfigurationCollectionSeeder.php__, to initialize configuration collection, if you’re not sure with the value, leave them be.
 * __LanguageCollectionSeeder.php__, change array $list to initialize available translation languages.